-The Division of Student Services directly supports student learning, retention, and success.
+The Student Services Division directly supports student learning, retention, and success.
 We engage students in educational, cultural, social, and intellectual programs that enrich the student experience, foster personal development, and promote responsible citizenship, and social responsibility.

-The Student Services Division is one of the four major divisions under the Education and Training Department of the college.
-The Division supports the mission of Palau Community College by providing programs, services and experiences which support and enrich students' educational and personal growth by contributing to their intellectual, social, physical and emotional development.
+The Student Services Division is one of the three major divisions under the Education and Training Department of the college.
+The Division supports the mission of Palau Community College by providing programs, services, and experiences that support and enrich students' educational and personal growth by contributing to their intellectual, social, physical and emotional development.